Why is it important to measure on physical layer in CAN bus?

-On a fieldbus and in electronics in general, voltages are defined to represent digital High and Low.
-Because everybody knows that voltages are analogue values, an illegal range is defined where no signal is supposed to be.
+On a Fieldbus and in electronics in general, voltages are defined to represent digital High and Low.
+Because everybody knows that voltages are analog values, an illegal range is defined where no signal is supposed to be.
 To get a certain amount of transmission reliability, in normal conditions the voltages are defined in a distance to this illegal range.

 What happens?
 Machines are aging, wires getting brittle and break, connectors getting wet and corrode, components in sensors and actuators are subject to aging effects.
 The distance of voltages to the illegal range is shrinking, frequencies are shifting, capacities degrade signals.
-Beside of aging, the interference resistance plays a roll on this.
+Besides aging, the interference resistance plays a roll on this.
 What works great on a lab table, may not work beside other machines or mobile on the road.

 We should measure, how the distance to the illegal range of voltages is – how much wear reserve is left – how much interference resistance we have for the work in the field.
 We should measure, if the quality of signals is worse than at the other day or if it is as good as new.

-This works only on measuring, evaluating and comparing analogue values, deep down on the CAN physical layer.
+This works only on measuring, evaluating and comparing analog values, deep down on the CAN physical layer.
 You can do this the classic way using an oscilloscope.
 You will need expert knowledge and experience.
-A device that evaluate the measured values instead of just showing a visualisation of a signal, is much more helpful.
-When you can get a direct compare with an older measurement or another measurement point within the bus, even trouble shooting will be much easier.
+A device that evaluates the measured values instead of just showing a visualization of a signal, is much more helpful.
+When you can get a direct compare with an older measurement or another measurement point within the bus, even troubleshooting will be much easier.

-For this purpose are the GEMAC fieldbus tools.
-A technician is able to say something about signal quality in short time.
+For this purpose are the GEMAC Fieldbus tools.
+A technician is able to say something about signal quality in a short time.
 Even to go through an acceptance test can be done in minutes and gives clear statements, which can easily be printed.
-On trouble shooting it is possible to quickly isolate where a problem is.
-The outcome of maintenance and repairs can be evaluted in terms of numbers.
+On troubleshooting, it is possible to quickly isolate where a problem is.
+The outcome of maintenance and repairs can be evaluated in terms of numbers.

 What do you know without measurement?
 Only that it works or not.
 Without a measurement device you stay with the digital “Zero or One”-statement.
-With a measurement device your eyes are opened to a whole new world, the analogue world we are living in.
+With a measurement device, your eyes are opened to a whole new world, the analog world we are living in.